 We Rest in God’s Grace

-Shift from “doing” to “being” simply being with God silently.
+Shift into simply being with God, silently.
 A helpful way to enter sacred silence is to offer this simple prayer based on Psalm 46:10:

 Be still and know that I am God. (pause)